Submitting a Tender (Bid) to PEI Government

 How is the awarded tender announced?

-Once tenders are awarded, winning bidders are posted to the provincial government web site at Closed Tenders and Awards.
+Once tenders are awarded, winning bidders are posted on the Tenders web page.

 For reference purposes, public tenders remain available online after they close.